verrazzano/docs/content/en/docs/customize/opensearch.md

 ## Override default index template

 Verrazzano provides a default index template, `verrazzano-data-stream`.
-The default index template has some predefined settings for index creation like number of shards and replicas, dynamic mappings for fields.
-You can use your own index template by overriding the default index template.
+To create an index, the default index template consists of a few predefined settings, like the number of shards and replicas, dynamic mappings for fields, and so on.
+However, you can use your preferred index template and override the default index template.

-To do that, you need to get the default index template, copy the contents and change the desired settings, and then create your own index template with a higher priority so that the new template will override the default one.
+To do that, you need to get the default index template, copy the contents and change the required settings, and then create your own index template with a higher priority so that the new template will override the default one.

 You can use the OpenSearch Dev Tools Console to send given queries to OpenSearch.
 To open the console, select Dev Tools on the main OpenSearch Dashboards page and write your queries in the editor pane on the left side of the console.